ldmario/SoftUni-Courses/README.md

 * exercise - more complex
 * extra - most complex

-### Each division has a condition document or it is commented out in the code !
+### Each division has a tasks document or it is commented out in the code !
 ![alt text](softuni.png)